Hemachandirant/MTL_RAG_Backend/README.md

 ```

 1 .
-Generate vector store from the OpenVINO documents
+Generate vector store from the legal documents
 - Run '`openvino-doc-specific-extractor.py`'.
 - The program will store the document object in a pickle file (`doc_obj.pickle`) and use it if it exists the next time.
 ```sh